The Best Apples for Apple Pie

 That said, they’re certainly not the only option.
 There are a ton of different types of apples, and they all have a different flavour profile.
 Some are sweet while others are tart, and their textures can vary from crisp to mealy.
 How do you know which ones will hold up well after a stint in a hot oven?
 Pick from one of our favourites below.

 Unlike most apples, Cortlands don’t turn brown after they’re sliced, so you don’t have to worry about storing them in water while you prepare the rest of the ingredients.
 That said, you’ll want to use these New York-grown apples soon after they’re harvested because their super sweet, slightly tart flavour fades quickly.
-This McIntosh variety is extra juicy and has a crisp texture, making it perfect for something like Mom’s Fried Apples.
+This McIntosh variety is extra juicy and has a crisp texture, making it perfect for a fried apples recipe.

 These bright yellow apples certainly don’t stand out as an eating apple; they have a mealy texture and a not-too-sweet, not-too-tart flavour.
 The heat of the oven coaxes out their sweetness, though, and they take on honeyed notes.
 Golden Delicious will break down and lose their shape more than some of the apples on this list, so don’t reach for these if you’re hoping for firm chunks of apples.